the ultimate guide

 “Keep watering yourself.
 You’re growing.”

 HSPs have a more reactive stress response system than non-HSPs.
-In other words, it takes less to trigger an HSP's body to produce stress hormones and go into a fight-or-flight reaction than it takes to trigger a non-HSP's body.
+In other words, it takes less to trigger an HSP's body to produce stress hormones and to go into a fight-or-flight reaction than it takes to trigger a non-HSP's body.
 The research evidence for this is nicely summarized by Dr. W. Thomas Boyce in The Orchid and the Dandelion: Why Some Children Struggle and How All Can Thrive.

-UNCONTROLLED STRESS MAKES YOU VULNERABLE TO ILLNESS
+2. EXCESSIVE STRESS MAKES YOU VULNERABLE TO ILLNESS

 Stress is a physical phenomenon.
 Whenever your stress response is activated, it impacts your blood sugar levels, hormones, heart rate, blood pressure, and immune system.
 And when this happens too often or for too long, your body can buckle under the pressure and fall ill.
 To give you a sampling of illnesses potentially caused by or exacerbated by stress, this article from WebMD lists 10 stress-related health problems.